Buy Existing Laundromat or Build New: What’s The Right Move?

 • Risk of taking on a location with poor fundamentals & low customer demand

-• Risk of inheriting previous operation's negative reputation
+• Risk of inheriting previous operation's negative reputation, which can put a ceiling on turns per day

-• No active customer base — requires full marketing launch
+• Non-existent or thin customer base - requires a full marketing launch

 Who It's For